Summary /

 Project Summary

 Solution / We began by reinforcing the existing retaining wall and extending the deck footprint to create a stable, multi-level foundation.
-Stamped concrete pads were poured to define separate zones while maintaining a unified aesthetic.
-A substantial pergola was constructed to provide shade and architectural interest, paired with a fully covered outdoor kitchen built for durability and ease of use.
-The hot tub area received custom enclosures for privacy and weather protection, and low-voltage lighting was strategically placed to highlight key features after dark.
+Stamped concrete pads were poured to define separate zones while maintaining a unified aesthetic throughout the space.
+A substantial pergola was constructed to provide shade and architectural interest, paired with a fully covered outdoor kitchen built for durability and ease of use in all seasons.
+The hot tub area received custom enclosures for privacy and weather protection, and low-voltage lighting was placed strategically to highlight key features after dark.
+Every material selection was guided by what holds up well in the Upstate South Carolina climate.
+To see how this type of project comes together from the ground up, visit our hardscaping services page or explore our project portfolio.

-Outcome / The renovated space now functions as a true extension of their home—used frequently for family gatherings, casual meals, and quiet evenings.
-The thoughtful zoning, quality materials, and attention to detail have created an outdoor living area that feels both luxurious and practical.
+Outcome / The renovated space now functions as a true extension of Rob and Missy’s home, used regularly for family gatherings, casual meals, and quiet evenings.
+The thoughtful zoning, quality materials, and care taken in every detail have created an outdoor space that feels both inviting and enduring.
+If you’re considering a similar project for your property in Greenville, Simpsonville, or the surrounding area, we’d be glad to talk through the possibilities.
+Contact Greenville Outdoor Living to start the conversation.

 Testimonial